NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 data = pd.read_csv('../data/tennis_data.csv')
 ```

 Now the tennis match history data is read in as 'data'.
+This gets tennis data between the years 2022 and 2023.

 ### Create SkillO csv